counternote/counternote/README.md

 * they cannot overlap with tones or reserved raps
 * they should sound like what they stand for

-These are some proposed raps, only the first three of which cannot be defined on a piece by piece basis:
+These are some proposed raps, only the first two of which cannot be defined on a piece by piece basis:

     ————————————————————————
       RESERVED